I made it to college in the big city, gaining control of food allergy management, and calming my anxiety in the process.

 Upon boarding, I inform the crew of my allergy, my seat number and where to find my auto-injector in case of an emergency.
 Approaching with a smile seems to go a long way toward winning the crew over, and I let the people in my row know about my diet needs before takeoff – to avoid awkward in-flight conversation about their snack choices.
 I also bring along my own safe food, and have now flown reaction-free numerous times, gaining confidence in the process.

 When roommate hunting, I was very clear about having a severe peanut allergy.
 I was not willing to compromise my own safety and comfort in my home away from home.
 If I was going to move hundreds of miles away, I was going to do what was right for me and roommates were a piece of that puzzle.

 Another piece was eating at the school dining hall.
 Fortunately, I was able to have a full conversation with the staff, who confirmed their kitchen does not use any peanuts or nut oils.
 Plus, all of the dishes are labeled for allergens.
 The dining staff has been incredibly helpful and respectful.
 Another fear melted away.

 The nagging voice in my head that reminds me of everything that could go awry will never go silent, but where it used to shout, now it sings.
 Instead of inducing fear, now it serves as a simple reminder to remain watchful while I live out my dreams.
 Moving to New York has been the adventure I’d hoped, but it’s never a walk in the park.
 I have to remind myself daily to be careful, and to speak up when I’m concerned.
 Instead of letting a food allergy manage me, today I manage my allergy.

-Emma Webster is a 19-year-old student living in Manhattan.
+Emma Webster is a college student living in Manhattan.

 Working as an NYC Barista Opened My Eyes to Food Allergy Risks

-From Dorms to Dining Halls, the Good and the Bad of the College Experience with Food Allergies
+From Dorms to Dining Halls, the College Experience with Food Allergies